-(d) the Customer is authorised to use the Services and the Website and to access the information and Data that Customers’ input into the Website, including any information or Data input into the Website by any person the Customer has authorised to use the Service.
-The Customer is also authorised to access the processed information and Data that is made available to the Customer through Customers’ use of the Website and the Services (whether that information and Data is Customer’ own or that of anyone else).
+(d) the Customer is authorized to use the Services and the Website and to access the information and Data that Customers’ input into the Website, including any information or Data input into the Website by any person the Customer has authorized to use the Service.
+The Customer is also authorized to access the processed information and Data that is made available to the Customer through Customers’ use of the Website and the Services (whether that information and Data is Customer’ own or that of anyone else); and

 8.4 All of the parties' warranties and representations in respect of the subject matter of this Agreement are expressly set out in the terms of this Agreement.
 To the maximum extent permitted by applicable law, no other warranties or representations concerning the subject matter of this Agreement will be implied into this Agreement.

 9.1 The Customer will indemnify and will keep indemnified the Provider against all liabilities, damages, losses, costs and expenses (including legal expenses and amounts paid in settlement of any disputes) suffered or incurred by the Provider and arising as a result of any breach by the Customer of Clause.

 9.2 The Provider will indemnify and will keep indemnified the Customer against all liabilities, damages, losses, costs and expenses (including legal expenses and amounts paid in settlement of any disputes) suffered or incurred by the Customer and arising as a result of any breach by the Provider of Clause 8.2(e).

 (a) limit or exclude the liability of a party for death or personal injury resulting from negligence;

 (b) limit or exclude the liability of a party for fraud or fraudulent misrepresentation by that party;